ScandiumSG/NLP_prediction/README.md

 # How to predict?

 At this point, the only way to make predictions is to add the text to the testModelPrediction.py class and run the testPrediction.py script.
-When I have time and feel up to it, some changes in handling and implementation of a basic CLI will be done.